felipedmnq/rent-houses--germany/README.md

+This project has the coal to undertand and practice tools to load data into Postgres database and to extract data from Postgrees using python.

 ## Postgres Database.

 This solution was build to extract the needed information from a website (https://www.immonet.de/) and store it localy in a postgres database.